All Episodes

 It's shocking that she is not the clear favorite of liberal women in New York.

-The Senate poised to uh pass comprehensive immigration reform this week with upwards of 70 votes, except wait.
+The Senate poised to pass comprehensive immigration reform this week with upwards of 70 votes, except wait.

-The gang of eight is backing off of their 70 vote goal.
+The gang of eight is backing off of their 70-vote goal.

-Now, Senate poised to forge ahead with the final vote on the immigration bill as an impasse over amendments, all but ensure that the elusive goal of 70 votes will slip from the gang of eight's grasp.
+Now, Senate poised to forge ahead with the final vote on the immigration bill as an impasse over amendments, all but ensured that the elusive goal of 70 votes will slip from the gang of eight's grasp.

 Speaker John Boehner told the House Republican conference on Wednesday morning that the Senate bill remains a non-starter in the House.

-He said he didn't say it.
+He didn't say it.

-Didn't say unless it gets 71 votes, he said it's dead on arrival.
+He said it's dead on arrival.

-The Senate vote dead on arrival in the House.
+Senate vote dead on arrival in the House.

-They won't take up the Senate bill, they'll do their own.
+They won't take up the Senate bill.

 We took care of that.